day8/re-frame/docs/WIP/scratch-pad.md

 both possible and natural in re-frame, whereas it is often difficult and contrived to do so in other kinds of architecture (in my experience).

-### As A Reduce

-So here's another way of thinking about what's happening with this data flow - another useful mental model.

-First, imagine that all the events ever dispatched by a certain running  app were stored in a collection.
-So, if when the app started, the user clicked on button X then the first item in this collection would be the event generated by that button, and then, if next the user moved a slider, the associated event would be the next item in the collection, and so on and so on.
-We'd end up with a collection of event vectors.

-Second, remind yourself that the `combining function` of a `reduce` takes two parameters:

-1. the current state of the reduction and
-2. the next collection member to fold in.

-Then notice that event handlers take two parameters too:

-1. the current state of `app-db`
-2. the next item to fold in.

-Which is the same as a `combining function` in a `reduce`!!

-So now we can introduce the new mental model:  at any point in time, the value in `app-db` is the result of performing a `reduce` over the entire `collection` of events dispatched in the app up until that time.
-The combining function for this reduce is the set of handlers.

-It is almost like `app-db` is the temporary place where this imagined `perpetual reduce` stores its on-going reduction.

 ### Derived Data, Everywhere, flowing